Do you want to know or see what artificial intelligence is like?

 Also known as the ‘the Hunter’.

-It has a long range Air-defense penetrator and an anti-radar coverage, equipped for reconnaissance.
+It has a long-range Air-defense penetrator and anti-radar coverage is equipped for reconnaissance.

-There has been suggestions that Okhotnik B was designed to fight alongside Russia’s most advanced fighter jet (SU-57 Fighter) as the two appeared to have taken flight together in September, 2019.
+There have been suggestions that Okhotnik B was designed to fight alongside Russia’s most advanced fighter jet (SU-57 Fighter) as the two appeared to have taken flight together in September 2019.

 The Orca XLUUV was designed and built for the US Navy.

-Obviously, it evident that the future of warfare will see artificial intelligence in unmanned war machines play a play a prominent role.
+Obviously, it is evident that the future of warfare will see artificial intelligence in unmanned war machines play a prominent role.